benjpac/chalkitup/README.md

 You're welcome to further refine the audience your specific message board serves, too.
 (For example, your message board's community could focus on: Students who have less than a year experience, tech pros who are people of color, LGBTQ, rural coders, Portland or Seattle area only, students over the age of 40, those learning specific languages or technologies, etc.)

+## Planning

+1. Configuration/dependencies
+  * Git; required to clone project locally
+  * NodeJS; required to run ember and associated dependencies

+2. Specs
+  * Spec 1: Click "Ask Question" > opens question form > Fill in name, job, additional details > save button > new question is displayed
+  * Spec 2: Click "See more answers" > all answers for question are displayed > click "Answer question" > fill in answer, name, job > save button > answer is displayed

+3. Integration
+  * Index page contains post component, which displays all posts
+  * Index page contains new-post component, for creating a new post
+  * Post component contains edit-post component, for editing post
+  * Post component contains comment component, for viewing all comments associated with post
+  * Comment component contains edit-comment component, for editing component

+4. UX/UI
+  * Use bootstrap to make web app professional / portfolio ready

+5. Polish
+  * Add icons using font-awesome to improve UX/UI

 ## To Be Completed Later

 * Update About and Contact links, or remove them in favor of something else